mdkhademali/natore-zilla-ndvi-map/README.md

-## Natore Zila NDVI Analysis Project
+## Natore Zilla NDVI Analysis Project

 ## Overview
-This project provides an in-depth analysis of vegetation health in **Natore Zila, Bangladesh** using the **Normalized Difference Vegetation Index (NDVI)**.
+This project provides an in-depth analysis of vegetation health in **Natore Zilla, Bangladesh** using the **Normalized Difference Vegetation Index (NDVI)**.
 Utilizing **Google Earth Engine (GEE)** and Sentinel-2 satellite imagery, the project calculates NDVI values, visualizes vegetation health, and generates actionable insights for sustainable agricultural and environmental planning.

 ## Features
-- Full coverage NDVI analysis for the entire Natore Zila region.
+- Full coverage NDVI analysis for the entire Natore Zilla region.
 - Detailed visualization of vegetation health using a custom color palette.
 - Exportable NDVI statistics for further analysis.
 - Scalable workflow applicable to other regions and datasets.